-Components of the chair back are made from green red oak that is split or rived using a froe.
+You will learn to rive components of the chair back from green red oak that is split using a froe.
 This ensures that the grain of the wood goes from one end to the other, which makes them both strong and flexible.

-After the arm and bow are made, they are heated with steam, which makes the wood behave like soft plastic.
-As soon as they are ready, they are bent on forms and cooled and dried overnight.
-The seat blank is then prepared from 2" thick white pine.
+After you have shaped the arm and bow, you will learn how to stem them, which makes the wood behave like soft plastic.
+As soon as they are ready, you will learn how to bend them are bent on forms and then cool and dry them overnight.

-The seat blank is cut to shape and then carved to form the seat "saddle" using the gutter adze, the scorp, the compass plane and travisher, which are shown from left to right.
-The course teaches how to sharpen and use these tools.
+You will cut the seat blank is cut to its proper shape and then learn how to carve it to form the seat "saddle" using the gutter adze, the scorp, the compass plane and travisher, which are shown above from left to right.
+During the course, you will also learn how to sharpen and use these tools.

-The edges of the seat are shaped using a drawknife and spokeshave so that the seat is rounded under.
-In this photograph, Richard is learning to smooth the seat edge with a spokeshave.
+You will learn how to shape the edges of the seat using a drawknife and spokeshave so that the seat is rounded under.
+In this photograph, Richard, one of my first students, is learning to smooth the seat edge with a spokeshave.

-The saddle of the seat is carved out nearly 1” deep using a scorp, compass plane and travisher.
-This makes the Windsor chair, one of the most comfortable chairs there are.
-Here I demonstrate the use of the scorp.
+The saddle of the seat is carved out nearly 1” deep.
+You will learn how to use a gutter adze, a scorp, compass plane and travisher to accomplish this.
+The saddle makes the Windsor chair, one of the most comfortable chairs there are.
+In this picture I am demonstrating the use of the scorp.

-Holes for the arm stump and spindle mortises are drilled in the seat at the appropriate angle.
-The angle can be varied to fit the owner comfortably, much like we adjust the angle of a car's seat back!
+You will hearn how to drill mortises for the arm stumps and spindles in the seat at the appropriate angles.
+I will also teach how to vary the angle of the back to fit the owner comfortably, much like we adjust the angle of a car's seat back!

-The spindles, arm and bow are prepared for assembly, including final scraping, and drilling of holes in the arm and bow using a brace and spoon bits.
+The spindles, arm and bow must be are prepared for assembly by scraping and sanding them.
+You will learn how to drill mortises in in the arm and bow at the appropriate angles using a brace and spoon bits.

-The arm is mounted on the arm stumps and the angle is adjusted using a tapered reamer.
-Spindles are fit into the arm and adjusted one by one to support the arm.
+You will learn to mount the arm on the arm stumps and adjust the angle using a tapered reamer.
+You will learh how to adjust each spindle to fit the arm so that each one supports the arm.